maxims94/helius-post-alpenglow/README.md

 Keep in mind that this refers to **finality**, i.e. the final decision on whether to add a transaction to the blockchain -- not optimistic confirmation or similar.

-Also, keep in mind that we're talking about adding a transaction to a **globally distributed Layer-1 blockchain** that manages billions of dollars of assets.
+Also, keep in mind that we're talking about adding a transaction to a **globally distributed Layer-1 blockchain** that manages billions of dollars worth of assets.

 Taking this into account, **this is a remarkably low figure!**